Anastasiya Novikava

 This method is especially handy for small businesses without the means for more advanced filtering.
 It’s a bit like making a no-entry list, but it might need updates now and then to keep up.

 Configuring firewalls to block websites is like having a guardian at the gate that only lets in traffic that follows the rules set by the business.
-By blocking specific IP addresses or domains, the guardian ensures that only safe and approved content can be entered.
+By blocking specific IP addresses or domains, the admin ensures that only safe and approved content can be entered.

 This method, when used with others, strengthens the security.
 It can be either a hardware or a cloud firewall, so businesses are flexible in protecting the network.